Navia Weekly Roundup (Jan 05 – 09 2026)

 Sector Spotlight

 Sectorally, Nifty Oil & Gas, and Nifty Energy indices declined 5-6 percent during the week.
-Nifty Metal, Realty, and Auto indices also remained under pressure, each slipping more than 2 percent.
+Nifty Metal, Realty, and Auto indices also declined, each slipping more than 2 percent.
 In contrast, the Nifty Defence index gained 1.1 percent, while the Nifty Consumer Durables index rose near 1 percent.

 Top Gainers and Losers